-RingCentral has four plans as part of its RingCentral Office suite, but only three of them offer video call capabilities, starting with Standard.
-The Standard plan includes up to 100 video participants and up to 24 hours of video meeting time in addition to other RingCentral Office features, like unlimited internet faxing and audio conferencing.
-Standard is $37.99 per user per month, or $27.99 per user per month if you pay annually.
+RingCentral has three plans as part of its RingCentral Business Communication suite.
+The Core and Advanced plan include up to 100 video participants and up to 24 hours of video meeting time in addition to other RingCentral Business Communication features, like unlimited domestic calling and audio conferencing.
+Core is $30 per user per month, or $20 per user per month if you pay annually.

-The Premium plan is $44.99/user/month, or $34.99/user/month when paid annually.
-It adds a maximum of 200 video participants, real-time video conference analytics, and automatic call recording.
+Ultra, which is $45/user/month, or $35/user/month when paid annually, adds a maximum of 200 video participants, real-time video conference analytics, and automatic call recording.

 It’s important to note that RingCentral also includes RingCentral Video, its free video meeting service.
 The free plan allows up to 100 participants and 24-hour meeting durations.
 This could be the way to go if you only want to use RingCentral for video rather than audio services.
 There’s also Video Pro+ for $14.99/user/month, or $11.99/user/month on an annual plan, which hosts up to 200 participants and 100 hours of cloud recording per user.

 RingCentral offers a lot in its packages, but if you’re solely looking for video conferencing services, each plan is going to be pricey unless you go with RingCentral Video.
 A budget-friendlier option for large teams is Zoho Meeting, which allows up to 250 participants for $63 per host per month when paid annually.

 RingCentral Video Collaboration and Productivity Tools

 With RingCentral, you’ll get a lot more than simple video meetings.
 The company includes tons of features for true collaboration between your team, even when working remotely.
 Some standout features include:

 - Rich text editing for messages